 Set some house rules.
 The way we speak to one another and treat one another should not only be rules for your kids, but for everyone in your family.
 This sets an expectation for your kids and yourself.
 One way to begin is to watch your language when you give behavioral directives.

 If your child says something that is against the house rules, tell them, “We don’t talk to people that way in this family,” rather than, “you don’t talk to me that way.”
 This tells kids that you have rules too and you follow them as well.
 Kids attune quickly to the emotional temperature in an environment, so if you want house rules to stick, you have to stick to them yourself.
 The message should never be, “I’m an adult, so I get to say what I want.”
-They will hear this message all too often outside the home, and this is a change to teach them that message is wrong.
+They will hear this message all too often outside the home, and this is a chance to teach them that message is wrong.

 Just as we have to know what a realistic expectation is for our kids, we have to know that for ourselves and our relationships.
-Putting limits on your time and your priorities shows your kids that it is ok to do so for themselves as well.
+Putting limits on your time and your priorities show your kids that it is ok to do so for themselves as well.
 Kids are presented with so many options for extracurricular activities, parents too.
-Schools have meetings, fundraisers, events, and there is often pressure for parents to stretch themselves to prove their devotion they have towards their kids education.
+Schools have meetings, fundraisers, events, and there is often pressure for parents to stretch themselves to prove their devotion they have towards their kid’s education.
 Is it good to get involved?
 Absolutely.
 Do you have to do everything someone asks you?
 Absolutely not.
 Discuss priorities as a family when appropriate.
 Make these decisions intentional.

 Call a Spade a Spade